oscal-compass/compliance-trestle/docs/trestle_author.md

 ## `trestle author ssp-generate`

-The `ssp-generate` sub-command creates a partial SSP from a catalog, profile and optional yaml header file.  `ssp-assemble` (described below) can later assemble the markdown files into a single json SSP file.
-The catalog consists of a number of controls with parameters, and the profile specifies a subset of those controls along with corresponding parameter values.
-This command merges the information from the two files and generates a directory containing a set of markdown files, one for each control in the profile.
-Each markdown file has the yaml header embedded at the start of the file.
+The `ssp-generate` sub-command creates a partial SSP (System Security Plan) from a profile and optional yaml header file.  `ssp-assemble` (described below) can later assemble the markdown files into a single json SSP file.
+The profile contains a list of imports that are either a direct reference to a catalog, or an indirect reference via a profile.
+There may be multiple imports of either type, and referenced profiles may themselves import either catalogs or profiles.
+Each profile involved may specify the controls that should be imported, along with any modifications to those controls.
+This command internally creates a resolved profile catalog and generates a directory containing a set of markdown files, one for each control in the resolved catalog.
+Each markdown file has the optional yaml header embedded at the start of the file.

 Example usage for creation of the markdown:

 `trestle author ssp-generate -p my_prof -y /my_yaml_dir/header.yaml -s 'ImplGuidance:Implementation Guidance,ExpectedEvidence:Expected Evidence' -o my_ssp`

-In this example the catalog and profile have previously been imported into the trestle project directory, making sure to import the catalog using the name specified in the import href of the profile.
+In this example the profile has previously been imported into the trestle project directory.
+The profile itself must be in the trestle directory, but the imported catalogs and profiles may be URI's with href's as described below.

 The `-s --section` argument specifies the name of Parts in the control for which the corresponding prose should be included in the control's markdown file.
 Each colon-separated pair refers to the actual part name first, followed by the form that should be used in the heading for that section.
 This is done because the name itself may be abbreviated and lack needed spaces between words.

 (Note that the single quotes are required on Unix-like systems, but on Windows they are only needed if the contained string includes spaces, in which case *double* quotes should be used.)

+In the example above, the two sections loaded are `ImplGuidance` and `ExpectedEvidence` - and their aliases are provided with full spacing and spelling so the section headers will have proper titles.
+The output will be placed in the trestle subdirectory `my_ssp` with a subdirectory for each control group.

-If the imported catalog is not at the URI pointed to by the Import href of the profile then the href should be changed using the `trestle href` command.
+If the imported catalogs or profiles are not at the URI pointed to by the Import href of the profile then the href should be changed using the `trestle href` command.

 The optional yaml header file can be anywhere in the file system.

-In this case the two sections loaded are `ImplGuidance` and `ExpectedEvidence` - and their aliases are provided with full spacing and spelling so the section headers will have proper titles.
-The output will be placed in the trestle subdirectory `my_ssp` with a subdirectory for each control group.

 <br>
 <details>